 This might not be as farfetched as it seems.

 Led Zep’s Robert Plant was a big fan of West Coast rock and so probably knew about the Collectors and might have heard Chilliwack.
-On tour, Led Zeppelin stopped into Can Base in Vancouver to do a harmonica overdub for Led Zeppelin Two., which is when Plant could have heard the first about Chilliwack album.The rock on Two bears no resemblance to that of the first Chilliwack album, but the textures and majesty of Everyday is very similar to the more reflective songs on Two.
+On tour, Led Zeppelin stopped into Can Base in Vancouver to do a harmonica overdub for Led Zeppelin Two., which is when Plant could have heard first about the Chilliwack album.The rock on Two bears no resemblance to that of the first Chilliwack album, but the textures and majesty of Everyday is very similar to the more reflective songs on Two.
 As we know now, Zeppelin wasn’t shy about taking ideas for itself, even crediting itself on certain songs.
 So what’s the big deal about putting the moods conjured by Everyday into a Zeppelin song.

 The next album, also called Chilliwack, was minus Miller but full of the improvisation and experimentalism that the first Chilliwack album suggested.
 The first album didn’t sell, which might have been due to the label it was on, Parrot, a subsidiary of London.
 The second was on A&M and so began changes in line-ups and labels.